JorgeDGomez/CSCI272/assign/lab1.md

 Implement `Parasite` class functional members (methods) in [lab1.cpp](lab1.cpp) file:

-- First, define default constructor which will set encapsulated fields to specified values
+- The default constructor is already provided to the class

 ### Animal Class: Implementation

 Implement `Animal` class functional members (methods)  in [lab1.cpp](lab1.cpp) file:

-- First, define default constructor which will set encapsulated fields to specified values
+- The default constructor is already provided to the class

 ## Submission